cs448m/cs448m.github.io/assignments/howitsmade/README.md

 	* [Pasta Maker](https://www.youtube.com/watch?v=b5kpSjpbnL4)
 	* [Silk Fiber Lamps](https://www.youtube.com/watch?v=BRopZw4Z_Pg)

 Most of these videos are from the "How It's Made" series.
 Many of the videos for the series can be found at [this YouTube channel.](https://www.youtube.com/channel/UCWBkudOTaVbvkCBc0pyZFMA/videos)

+2. Think of an object that you have wondered about how it is imade, or an object that you want to make.
+Find a video from the series that shows how its made.
+Also, search on the web for makers with videos about crafts you are interested in.

-2. Use [this Google form](https://forms.gle/phvZPoGpTzxRrTme7) to send us two additional videos:
+Use [this Google form](https://forms.gle/phvZPoGpTzxRrTme7) to send us two additional videos:
 	* One from the "How It's Made" channel above.
 	* One other YouTube video of someone making something that you thought was interesting.